What do I need to install a Hooptie LT2 on my pre-2021 Bike?

 Step 1: Do you have an Xtracycle bike or bolt-on kit?

-All of our kid-carrying accessories, including the Hooptie LT2, are designed specifically to work on Xtracycle longtail cargo bikes, including the EdgeRunner, Stoker, Radish, Cargo Joe, Cargo Node and any bicycle converted using the FreeRadical or Leap conversion kit.
-We also have a Hooptie designed specifically for the RFA Utility.
+All of our kid-carrying accessories, including the Hooptie, are designed specifically to work on Xtracycle longtail cargo bikes, including the EdgeRunner, Swoop, Stoker, Radish, Cargo Joe, Cargo Node and any bicycle converted using the FreeRadical or Leap conversion kit.
+The Hooptie you are looking for to install on these bikes is the Hooptie LT2.
+We also have a Hooptie designed specifically for the RFA Utility and you can find that one here.

-If you need a new bike and passenger carrying will be one of the primary purposes of the bike, it’s hard to beat the EdgerRunner or the EdgerRunner Electric.
-Both the EdgeRunner (Swoop and Classic) and the Stoker come with everything you need to mount the Hooptie.
+If you need a new bike and passenger carrying will be one of the primary purposes of the bike, you’ve come to the right place.
+Both the Swoop and the Stoker come are compatible with our new Hooptie for longtails.
 The RFA when assembled in the Utility mode (mid-tail) has a Hooptie RFA designed specifically for it.

 The Hooptie will not fit on any other brand cargo bike or regular bike.
 You must have an Xtracycle Cargo Bike, Xtracycle Bolt-On Kit or a Surly Big Dummy.